French Antique Furniture for Sale UK

 Do you ship French antique furniture internationally?

 Yes.
-We regularly ship to Europe, the USA, and further afield through specialist antique couriers with full insurance.
+We regularly ship to Europe, the USA, Asia, and beyond through specialist antique couriers with full insurance.
+We have established international buyer relationships and handle all aspects of the export process.
 Contact us at lee@hawkinsantiques.com for a shipping quote to your location.

 Browse Our French Antique Furniture